alphagov/transformation-dashboard/_posts/2000-01-19-apply-registered-traveller.markdown

 scope-of-exemplar: |
-    The registered traveller scheme will provide scheme members the facility to use the e-passport gates where they have made an online application prior to travel.
+   The registered traveller service lets members use the e-passport gates where they have made an online application before travel.

 anticipated-volume: